Open Polar Sea

 The Open Polar Sea was a conjectured ice-free body of water that was believed to encircle the North Pole.
 Although this theory was widely accepted and served as a basis for many exploratory expeditions aimed at reaching the North Pole by sea or discovering a navigable route between Europe and the Pacific via the North Pole, it was ultimately proven to be untrue.

-However, global warming could open large areas of the Arctic Ocean by the end of the 21st century.

 History

 The theory that the North Pole region might be a practical sea route goes back to at least the 16th century, when it was suggested by English cartographer Robert Thorne (1492-1532).
 The explorers William Barents and Henry Hudson also believed in the Open Polar Sea.
 For a time, the theory was put aside because of the practical experience of navigators who encountered impenetrable ice as they went north.

 However, the idea was revived again in the mid-19th century by theoretical geographers, such as Matthew F. Maury and August Petermann.
 At the time, interest in polar exploration was high because of the search for John Franklin's missing expedition, and many would-be polar explorers took up the theory, including Elisha Kent Kane, Dr. Isaac Israel Hayes, and George Washington De Long.

 It was believed that once a ship broke through the regions of thick ice that had stopped previous explorers, a temperate sea would be found beyond it.